 Who are we?

-The Parish of Our Lady of Victories is part of the Catholic Archdiocese of Dublin.
-The parish is a registered charity (charity no. CHY7424) and our address is Our Lady of Victories Church, Ballymun Road, Dublin 9, D09 Y925.
+This parish is part of the Catholic Archdiocese of Dublin.
+The parish is a registered charity (charity no. CHY7424).
 The Parish Priest/Administrator/Moderator is the data controller for the parish, in other words he is the person responsible for making sure your data is safe and secure.

 Your personal data – what is it?